PostHog/posthog.com/contents/tutorials/vue-surveys.md

 ---
-title: How to set up surveys in Vue.js
+title: How to set up surveys in Vue
-date: 2023-10-18
+date: 2024-01-15
 author: ["lior-neu-ner"]
 showTitle: true
 sidebar: Docs